HSE Orders Immediate Corrective Measures After €150 Million Deficit in First Two Months of 2026

 Background

 The HSE was allocated a record budget of €29 billion for its 2026 National Service Plan — a €1.5 billion increase on 2025 — with the plan prioritising improved access to care, reduced waiting times, and a shift of services from acute hospitals into the community.
 Key deliverables include 428 new community beds, 177 acute beds, five new surgical hubs, and the completion of the long-awaited National Children's Hospital.
-The HSE is also required to secure €211 million in savings for 2026.
+The HSE is also required to secure €211 million in savings for 2026, making the early deficit particularly alarming.

 Key Developments